Sovexe/byond-medal-scraper/README.md

 ## Features

 - Scrapes medals for a list of BYOND usernames
-- Handles date formats: today, yesterday, on , and specific dates
+- Handles date formats: today, yesterday, on DAY, and specific dates
 - Saves data in JSON format
 - Supports concurrent scraping for faster execution
 - Includes a progress bar to show scraping progress